 HORT 249 Field Techniques IV (3 credits) Offers a variety of training exercises and field experiences designed to increase both understanding and productivity in applying the various horticultural practices required during the spring season.

 HORT 251 Landscape Design II (2 credits) Offers a survey of the history of landscaping, fundamentals of basic design, drainage principles, and simple landscape schematics.

-HORT 252 Integrated Pest Management II (2 credits) Affords additional opportunities to diagnose specific plant problems of a disease, insect, or cultural nature and to apply appropriate remedies.
+HORT 252 Insects and Diseases II (2 credits) Affords additional opportunities to diagnose specific plant problems of a disease, insect, or cultural nature and to apply appropriate remedies.

 HORT 262 Horticulture Business Procedures (2 credits) Teaches about the competitiveness of the business world by requiring each student to own and operate his own mock company.
 Students complete various projects by submitting cover letters and bid proposals which are critiqued for overall clarity, layout, potential profitability, credibility, and marketing effectiveness.

 HORT 263 Hardscape Practices III (2 credits) Building on previous hardscaping instruction, uses classroom discussion and lab demonstration to emphasize additional aspects of the hardscaping industry: low-voltage lighting, fences, decks, concrete and asphalt, driveways, fountains, ponds, and waterfalls.
 Also covers the skills involved in pricing and preparing an estimate.

 HORT 269 Field Supervision II (5 credits) Provides further opportunities to develop and exercise supervisory skills by assuming responsibility for directing other workers in carrying out and completing various horticultural projects and assignments.